rackerlabs/technical-blog/_posts/2019-09-27-server-or-service-monitoring-in-sap-business-objects.md

 One example could be monitoring the response time to open a report in the system.
 For this, use the probe `Web Intelligence Service Monitoring` option that logs in, opens, and refreshes a report in Web Intelligence.
-After this, check the metric of the time that it takes for the system to execute the probe, and the metric that shows if the probe was successful or not.
+After this, check both the metric of the time that it takes for the system to execute the probe and the metric that shows if the probe was successful or not.
 Also, create a watchlist with this metric, and if the probe takes more than five seconds, you get an email advising the administrator that the system is working a bit slowly.
 If the probe fails or takes more than 15 seconds, the system sends another email advising you that the system is not working properly.
 You can schedule this